OpenEvalProject/evals/manuscripts/elife-14258/v2/manuscript.md

 ## Abstract

-10.7554/eLife.14258.001 The advent of mobile DNA sequencers has made it possible to generate DNA sequencing data outside of laboratories and genome centers.
+The advent of mobile DNA sequencers has made it possible to generate DNA sequencing data outside of laboratories and genome centers.
 Here, we report our experience of using the MinION, a mobile sequencer, in a 13-week academic course for undergraduate and graduate students.
 The course consisted of theoretical sessions that presented fundamental topics in genomics and several applied hackathon sessions.
 In these hackathons, the students used MinION sequencers to generate and analyze their own data and gain hands-on experience in the topics discussed in the theoretical classes.
 The manuscript describes the structure of our class, the educational material, and the lessons we learned in the process.
 We hope that the knowledge and material presented here will provide the community with useful tools to help educate future generations of genome scientists.
-DOI: http://dx.doi.org/10.7554/eLife.14258.001

 ## Introduction

 The last decade has witnessed dramatic changes in the field of genomics with the advent of high-throughput DNA sequencing technologies.
 Sequencers have become the ultimate tool for a wide range of applications, from prenatal genetic screens and microbe identification to forensic sciences and autopsies.
 As such, genomics requires interdisciplinary thinking that involves concepts from molecular biology, statistics, computer science, and ethical and societal issues.
 Previous work has highlighted the benefit of hands-on training to help students put these concepts into context (Altman 1998; Donovan, 2008; Reisdorph et al., 2013; Magana et al., 2014).
 Hands-on training is also the preferred learning style of the Millennial generation, which currently makes up the majority of undergraduate and graduate students.
 Research has shown that people in this generation are technology focused, work most effectively in groups, and absorb information most efficiently by kinesthetic learning (learning by doing; Shapiro et al., 2013; Evans et al., 2015; Linderman et al., 2015).

 Here, we describe our experience of using mobile DNA sequencers in the classroom to facilitate hands-on learning.
 Our class focused on the newest sequencing technology: the MinION by Oxford Nanopore Technologies (ONT).
-Unlike other sequencing technologies that are static and require a laboratory setting, the MinION sequencer is slightly larger than a typical USB stick and only requires a laptop to run (
+Unlike other sequencing technologies that are static and require a laboratory setting, the MinION sequencer is slightly larger than a typical USB stick and only requires a laptop to run (Figure 1A and B; Gardy et al., 2015; McIntyre et al., 2015; Erlich, 2015).

 ![Figure 1.](https://cdn.elifesciences.org/articles/14258/elife-14258-fig1-v2.jpg)

 **Figure 1.:** (A) Illumina MiSeq benchtop sequencer (left) and the MinION sequencer made by Oxford Nanopore Technologies (right; red rectangle).
-(B) The class during a hackathon.DOI: http://dx.doi.org/10.7554/eLife.14258.002
+(B) The class during a hackathon.

 ## Overview of the Ubiquitous Genomics class